ajaocodes/backbuymyshoes/README.md

 * https://github.com/ajaocodes/backbuymyshoes.git

 ## FUTURE IMPROVEMENTS
-- Add more styling to the app
+- Create a user model.
 - Allow users to sign up and only be able to edit or delete the post that each user create.
 - Create some authentication to protect each post.
 - Create a mobile app.